This week, we bring you the Top 10 Consulting firms in New York – the power center of the world.

 Compensation is on-par with the top players in the market, but hours are long and hard (isn’t that why you signed up in the first place though?).
 Overall though, BCG NY is an amazing place to work.

 The global behemoth, Deloitte Consulting, is headquartered in New York with offices located at 30 Rockefeller Plaza.
 Deloitte’s offices in New York have over 5,000 professionals in Audit, Advisory, Financial Advisory Services, Tax, and Consulting – so not all in consulting, but almost a city inside a city!
-Interesting, the office in New York is very transient and has a hoteling system (so you don’t have an assigned desk) – so if you sign up for Deloitte NYC, be prepared to travel all the time.
+Interestingly, the office in New York is very transient and has a hoteling system (so you don’t have an assigned desk) – so if you land an offer at Deloitte NYC, be prepared to travel all the time.

 The New York office is known to have a large diversity pool, although it’s a heavy-hitting office; most of Deloitte’s top leaders work out of the NYC office.
 Deloitte is big on community service, and in NYC they have a famous IMPACT day where all their 5000 employees spread out across New York.
 Deloitte workers as an organization are involved with New York Cares Day, Big Brother Big Sister of New York City Race for the Cure, the New York City Marathon, and the NYC Multiple Sclerosis Bike Tour.